NotRambi/Text-to-Morse-Python/README.md

 # Text-to-Morse-Python by NotRambi

-write a text and see and ear the conversion in morse code
+write a text for see and ear the conversion in morse code